olik30/k30-physics-mcq-trainer/docs/feedback-playbook.md

   - `q` → quit the loop
 - After choosing `a/n/r`, the CLI asks you to confirm the correct option.
 Press **Enter** to accept the model’s choice or type the real answer letter (A–D) to correct it.
 - Then add a short reason/note (optional).
 Everything is logged to `data/review/day13_feedback_log.jsonl`, including the answer you supplied.
+- The CLI now prints the original prompt, the mark-scheme snippet, and direct paths to the source PDFs/images so you can double-check the official answer without leaving the terminal.
 - Use `--show-reviewed` if you want to revisit items that already have decisions.

 > Still want the old behaviour? `list` + `annotate` remain available for ad-hoc use.